 ACCESSIBLE PARKING & ACCESS:

-Parking is very limited, (please contact club reception for availability).
+Accessible Parking is very limited, (supporters are advised to contact club reception for availability).

-Entrance is through the accessible gate to the Thatchers’ Cider Big Bank via Stadium Way, it is fairly level and ramps are in use within the Stadium.
-There is an accessible entrance for Away supporters in St James’ Road to allow entry to the Thatchers’ Cider Big Bank, IP Office Main Stand & Stagecoach Stand.
+Accessible Entrance to all stands is through the accessible gate to the Big Bank Stand via Stadium Way, it is fairly level and ramps are in use within the Stadium.
+There is an accessible entrance for Away supporters in St James’ Road to allow entry to the Main Stand and Away Terrace.

 PLACES & POSITIONS: